 What Far East Currents Is and Is Not

 First, Far East Currents is a blog (see definition below), not an academic journal, or any other “permanent record”.
 The posts included here are summaries of my research and theories on Macanese culture and communities.
 I am always updating these pages based on new information, ideas, or thoughts.
-I also have attempted to provide the sources for the information I provide.
+I also have attempted to provide the sources for the information I use.
 In other words, the posts change all the time, and those published in the past will be updated when an omission or error has been found.
 Nothing is cast in concrete.
 I reserve the right to change my theories and research agenda based on new documented information at any time.

 Second: What I am writing is not definitive.
 It is, I hope, an accurate and well-reasoned narrative on Macanese history, which I present on FarEastCurrents.com to motivate anyone to contribute to the research.
 This narrative is developing slowly, and relies on your comments and the sharing of information.
-In the coming weeks it will also be enriched by several new contributors. (look for the notice soon) Their presence will allow us to expand the present range of scholarship, some in digital formats, that will enhance all of our work.

 Third: The principal reason for this collective effort is that there is little information currently available in English, Portuguese, or Chinese on the Macanese in Asia.
 Many of us learned this by searching through research studies, primary and secondary scholarship, genealogical records, government reports, news articles, private letters, diaries, first-hand accounts, and archival materials.
 There also is little information on expatriate Macanese communities and their relationship to Macau, and even less material on Macanese families, which I believe is the core of the community.
 As a result, most studies on the Macanese community, including mine, rely on disparate sources, in multiple translations, in order to piece together an image of the roles Macanese played in history.